MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-dlp.md

 Some of the user activities that you can audit and manage on devices running Windows 10 include the following activities:

-- File Upload: Protect sensitive file upload to unauthorized cloud locations.
-The next 3 screenshots show a sequence where a user tries to drop a sensitive data file on to their local storage.
+- File Upload: Protect sensitive file upload to unauthorized cloud locations. <!-- The next 3 screenshots show a sequence where a user tries to drop a sensitive data file on to their local storage.-->
 - Clipboard Protection: Protect sensitive data from being copied out of the file.
 - Print Protection: Protect sensitive file from being printed.
 - Save to USB/Network: Protect sensitive file from being saved to removable USB storage or unauthorized network locations.